maddy9859/devlog/_posts/2013-08-26-Write-LESS-In-DevTools.md

 ### Usage

-Once done with this setup, run `$grunt watch` in the project directory and start editing the LESS code in browser.
+Once done with this setup, run `$ grunt watch` in the project directory and start editing the LESS code in browser.

 ### Advantages: